MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/ruleitemgroup.md

 ---
-title: RuleItemGroup Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: RuleItemGroup Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains a list of remarketing list rule items that apply to the same visited page.
 ---
-# RuleItemGroup Data Object
+# RuleItemGroup Data Object - Campaign Management
 Defines an object that contains a list of remarketing list rule items that apply to the same visited page.

 ## Syntax